 - Failed induction of labour.

 - Pelvic cyst or fibroid.

-Maternal request for Caesarean section is not on its own an indication and specific reasons for the request should be explored, discussed and recorded.
+Maternal request for caesarean section is not on its own an indication and the reasons for the request should be explored, discussed and recorded.
 If the request is due to anxiety about childbirth, a referral should be offered to a healthcare professional with expertise in providing perinatal mental health support to help her address her anxiety in a supportive manner.